edgio-docs/edgio-docs/guides/caching.md

 ### Caching Private Responses

-By default Moovweb XDN never caches responses which have `private` clause in their `cache-control` header.
+By default {{ PRODUCT_NAME }} never caches responses which have `private` clause in their `cache-control` header.
 Sometimes though it is desirable to cache such responses, intended for a single user of your site:

 ```js
 router.get('/some/path', ({ cache }) => {